-In this article you will learn about the SQL Query Optimizer that will describe some of the most important key terms of SQL, such as Query Optimizer, Query Query Optimizer steps, and Query Tree.
+In this article, you will learn about the SQL Query Optimizer that will describe some of the most important key terms of SQL, such as Query Optimizer, Query Graph, and Query Tree.

 Before moving ahead – let’s take a look at Basic concepts of Query Processing.